multimatum-Team/multimatum/reports/sprint8.md

 ### Léo

 ### Louis
+I had one task this week that was finnally split into 2 task.
+To make the QRReader functionning I had to refractor the QRGenerator I made to make it contain all necessary data to create a deadline.
+I used the Gson lib for this but the LocaldateTime type wasn't taked in charge by Gson so i had to write a serializer and a deserializer to make it work.
+And after that I got thread problem with the view model before everything work.
+Next sprint I'll do the UI for the group feature

 ### Valentin
 I had 3 tasks to do this week.
 The first one was to disable the logging methods of LogUtil.kt when the